xgrommx/Shipyard/doc/api/fields.md

 # Class: NumberField

-A field that ensures it's value is always a Number.
+A field that ensures its value is always a Number.

 ### Extends